|About this course:|

 This block also completes the course by returning to our initial idea that the mind has a physiological basis.
 We ask you to reflect on where this thinking has lead in our perception (and treatment) of mental health.
 In particular, we ask you to decide what your answers would be to the following two questions:

 This course will appeal to anyone who is curious about the link between mind and brain.
 In particular to anyone who supports and cares for people with mental distress, whether professionally or as family or a friend.

 This course will be attractive to anyone interested in a career in health care, particularly those professions associated with mental health.

-This is a Level 2 course and you need to have study skills appropriate for this level of study, obtained through Level 1 study with the OU or another Higher Education Institution.
+This is a Level 2 course and you need to have study skills appropriate for this level of study, obtained through Level 1 study with the OU or by doing equivalent work at another university.

 If you are new to study at a higher education level, we recommend that you study one of the following 60-credit Level 1 courses – Exploring science (S104), Introducing the social sciences (DD101), An introduction to health and social care (K101) or the 30-credit Level 1 course Introducing health sciences: a case study approach (SDK125) – before SDK228.
 Level 1 study will provide you with the appropriate skills for studying this Level 2 course.

-It is not essential to have a scientific background to study SDK228, although clearly some knowledge of basic biology would be very useful.
+It is not essential to have a scientific background to study this course, although clearly some knowledge of basic biology would be very useful.